bet4a/d3wiki/SVG-Shapes.md

 <a name="diagonal_projection" href="SVG-Shapes#wiki-diagonal_projection">#</a> diagonal.<b>projection</b>([<i>projection</i>])

 If *projection* is specified, sets the *projection* to the specified function.
 If *projection* is not specified, returns the current *projection*.
-The *projection* converts the starting or ending point returned by the source and target accessors, returning a two-element array of numbers.
+The *projection* converts a point (such as that returned by the source and target accessors) of the form `{x, y}` to a two-element array of numbers.
 The default accessor assumes that the input point is an object with *x* and *y* attributes:

 ```javascript
 function projection(d) {